AndreiAvram123/Social-media-website/README.md

 # PHPCms
 A forum built in order for users to create and share their posts among friends.
+Users can use the live messaging system in order to chat between them.
 Technologies used : PHP, JavaScript(AJAX), ResfulApi, Bootstrap.